beccasaurus/aux_codes/README.markdown

 =========

-Way back when, when I was learning database development, a mentor of mine showed me a technique that he liked to use to consolidate similar enumeration-esque database tables.
+Way back when, when I was learning database development, a mentor of mine showed me a technique that he liked to use to consolidate similar enum-esque database tables.

-Often, applications have enumeration-esque tables that merely store simply key / value pairs, typically a unique ID and a string.
+Often, applications have enum-esque tables that merely store simply key / value pairs, typically a unique ID and a string.
 Take for instance, a `genders` table:

     [  genders   ]